Expert Points: Checking Organizational Messiness and Job Fit

 Big Company: The Play for Respect and Power

-The Plan: You use the global name and huge resources of a large company to get better at a very specific job within a strictly defined system.
+The Plan: You use the global name and huge resources of a large company to get better at a specific job within a strictly defined system.
 This path focuses on learning to manage complex teams and internal politics to earn the "trust marks" that make you a safe, reliable, and valuable hire elsewhere.

 The Danger: You become a small, replaceable part of a huge machine that doesn't care about your personal growth, eventually getting stuck in endless meetings and office drama.
 Your skills might become too narrow, making you too expensive for startups and too "corporate" to ever be creative again.

 Best Fit: You value steady job growth, guaranteed paychecks, and having a top-tier company name on your resume more than the fun of making your own decisions quickly.
+Before committing, researching the company's culture in depth will tell you whether the environment matches your actual tolerance for structure.

 Decisions Based on Your Situation